 This can result in being a really positive experience.
 Likely, your guide can take you to places that the locals love, enriching your Bhutan tour.
 Check here for a list of authorized Bhutanese tour companies.

 3. The Visa Process is Pretty Straightforward

-While it’s true that you need a visa to travel to Bhutan, obtaining this could not be more straightforward.
+While it’s true that you need a visa for your Bhutan travel, obtaining this could not be more straightforward.
 In reality, you don’t really need to do anything since your tour operator will organize this for you.